SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Acknowledgements

 \section{Acknowledgements}

 We would like to extend our gratitude to the teams at Hugging Face, particularly Clémentine Fourrier, Lewis Tunstall, Omar Sanseviero, and Philipp Schmid.
-Our appreciation also extends to the teams at AWS, notably Ritesh Vajaria, Gal Oshri, Jay Kwon, Brandon Lee, Effie Bae, and Rahul Sharma.
+Our appreciation also extends to the teams at AWS, notably Rahul Sharma, Jeongwon Yoon, Nieves Garcia, Ritesh Vajaria, Gal Oshri, Jay Kwon, Brandon Lee and Effie Bae.
 We are grateful to the teams at Korea Telecom (KT), especially Jin Hyoung Lee, Jungsuk Park, Sungjoon Park, Hong-rae Wang, Kyeongsoo Jung, and Sunyoong Yoon, whose significant support has been instrumental in ensuring the broad compatibility of our model.
 Additionally, we would like to extend our thanks to the open community for their invaluable contributions and feedback.